 Stress is all but inevitable.
 Although some individuals may be more prone to stress than others, the reality is that most people have or will experience some form of stress at some point in their lives.

 The good news?
 Many corporations are now incorporating mindfulness and meditation programs into their wellness programs, as a growing body of scientific evidence suggests that even small amounts of meditation can help combat stress.
-Through our recent acquisition of Provata Health, we’ve adopted a groundbreaking virtual reality (VR) guided meditation platform designed to not only help reduce stress, but to also help prevent it from occurring in the first place.
+Our groundbreaking virtual reality (VR) guided meditation platform is designed to not only help reduce stress, but to also help prevent it from occurring in the first place.

 In addition to stress reduction, VR meditation has proven to provide many other valuable benefits to individuals that ultimately impact their workplace productivity and the bottom line, including: